Long Cash Portfolio Strategy

 Long Cash Strategy Performance

 The Long Cash strategy has given slightly better than market performance without suffering catastrophic or unrecoverable losses.
-The chart above compares the performance of the S&P 500 to our Long Cash Portfolio strategies.
+The chart below compares the performance of the S&P 500 to our Long Cash Portfolio strategies.
 The black line represents the value of $10,000 invested in the S&P 500 index.
 The dark green line represents our Long Cash strategy (simply using the S&P 500 Index and cash) and incorporates our market risk indicator.
 The light green line represents our Core Long Cash strategy which only recognizes our core market health indicators.

 With our market risk indicator (dark green line) the strategy tends to hedge early so we miss almost all of any sustained market sell off.
 It has the disadvantage of being late in removing a 100% cash position so we miss much of the early part of rallies.
 It under performs in a rising market that is choppy or has a lot of small corrections similar to late 2004 to late 2006.
 It performs a tiny bit better than using just our core indicators in a “Risk On / Risk Off” environment as we experienced from 2010 to 2012.